MichaelDHuy/scheduler/README.md

 - A user can change the details of an existing interview by pressing the edit icon
 - A user can cancel an existing interview, a pop-up message will ask to confirm the action before permanently deleting an interview
-- Days display currently remaining spots and capture updates after each modification
+- Days display currently remaining spots and capture updates after each modification The App utilizes React built-in and custom hooks and allows users to add, edit and delete appointments in real time.

 ## Setup